 Clean Bedding Regularly

 How often do you change your bedding?
 Maybe once a week?
-Now, how often are you changing your pets bedding?
-It’s important that your pets bed is cleaned regularly, especially if you think you may have fleas in your home or live in a high flea prone area.
+Now, how often are you changing your pet's bedding?
+It’s important that your pet's bed is cleaned regularly, especially if you think you may have fleas in your home or live in an area with high flea activity.

 Call Spidexx if You Do Have Fleas in Your Home

 If you’re suspecting that your pet might have fleas then preventative measures won’t help and you will need a more aggressive approach to removing the infestation from your home.
-We understand the frustration that these pests bring to your life, and are able to help you rid them from your home.
-Give us a call at (855) 925-3550 to get a free quote today!
+We understand the frustration that these pests bring to your life and are able to help you rid them from your home.
+Give us a call at (844) 922-7732 to get a free quote today!